 When necessary, an additional review of projects for which there was a lack of consensus in terms of scoring by the two experts or for which additional clarifications are required is undertaken by the TrustChain Call Referent (member of the TrustChain Consortium).
 In this case, an additional independent evaluator is appointed to review the proposal.
-The final score is obtained based on the consensus of the 3 evaluators, one internal and 2 externals to the consortium.
+The final score is obtained based on the consensus of the 3 evaluators, two internal and one external to the consortium.